tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 she is a pretty actress
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As a workaround to the burder of having to specify local labels, and activate them in place, the language offers a system of automatic positional generation.
+As a workaround to the burden of having to specify local labels, and activate them in place, the language offers a system of automatic positional generation.
-This feature --- which is operationally equivalent to using labels and selections, but less verbose --- allows to express in an extremely concise way groups of suffixes, declinations, conjucations, etc. The `,` keyword is used to separate the atoms representing the possibile choices:
+This feature --- which is operationally equivalent to using labels and selections, but less verbose --- allows to express groups of suffixes, declinations, conjugations, etc, in an extremely concise way.
+The `,` keyword is used to separate the atoms representing the possible choices:

 **EXAMPLE**